 We benefit from the established relationships and national sales teams that certain of our reseller partners, who are leading reseller partners of advertisers and advertising agencies, have in place throughout the U.S. and international markets.
 These advertiser reseller partners and agencies refer or bring advertisers to us for the purchase of various advertising products and services.
-We derive a sizeable portion of our total revenue through these advertiser reseller partners and agencies may decide to operate the advertising services we perform internally with their own teams and technology.
+We derive a sizeable portion of our total revenue through these advertiser reseller partners and agencies.

+Additionally, these advertiser reseller partners and agencies may decide to operate the advertising services we perform internally with their own teams and technology.
 A loss of certain advertiser reseller partners and agencies or a decrease in revenue from these clients could adversely affect our business.

-Through our contract with YP, we generate revenues from our local leads platform.
-We also have a separate pay-for-call arrangement with YP.
-In 2015, we extended these arrangements through December 31, 2016.
-The primary local leads platform arrangement includes certain minimum fee commitments by YP through the first half of 2016 and provides YP additional flexibility to migrate active accounts to itself or a third-party provider prior to the end of an advertiser contract.
-YP is our largest reseller partner and was responsible for 24% of our total revenues for the quarter ended March 31, 2016.
-We expect YP may decrease the number of new advertiser accounts with us and may elect to migrate certain active accounts to itself or a third party provider which would result in fewer small business accounts and related revenues, as well as reduced contribution and profitability.
+Through our primary contract with YP, we generate revenues from our local leads platform.
+We also have a separate pay-for-call services arrangement with YP.
+In 2016, we extended these agreements through December 31, 2018.
+The primary local leads platform arrangement provides YP flexibility to migrate active accounts to itself or a third-party provider prior to the end of an advertiser contract and provides YP with certain termination rights beginning January 1, 2018 upon four-months prior notice.
+YP is our largest reseller partner and was responsible for 22% of our total revenues for the three months ended March 31, 2017.
+We expect YP may decrease the number of new advertiser accounts with us and may elect to migrate certain active accounts to itself or a third-party provider which would result in fewer small business accounts and related revenues, as well as reduced contribution and profitability.
+YP's small business account base utilizing our platform has declined, and to the extent declines occur in their business, their small business accounts may spend fewer dollars on our pay-for-call services.
+We expect YP and local leads platform advertisers in future periods will comprise lower total revenues compared to previous periods and YP as a percentage of our total revenue may also comprise a smaller percentage of our total revenue with any revenue increase.
 We also have a separate distribution partner agreement with YP.
-There can be no assurance that our business with them in the future will continue at or near current revenue and contribution levels, that we will be able to renew and extend the contracts now set to expire in December 2016, and if renewed, the contracts may be on less favorable terms to us, any of which could have a material adverse effect on our future operating results.
+There can be no assurance that our business with them in the future will continue at or near current revenue and contribution levels, that we will be able to renew and extend the contracts, and if renewed, the contracts may be on less favorable terms to us, any of which could have a material adverse effect on our future operating results.

 We also have arrangements with advertising agencies, such as Resolution Media and OMD Digital, who act on an advertiser's behalf and may represent more than one advertiser that utilizes our products and services.
-Our primary arrangement with Resolution Media and OMD Digital are for pay-for-call services whereby we charge an agreed-upon price for qualified calls or leads from our network and call analytic services.
-Resolution Media and OMD Digital accounted for 22% and less than 10% of total revenues, respectively, for the three months ended March 31, 2016.
+Our primary arrangements with Resolution Media and OMD Digital are for pay-for-call services whereby we charge an agreed-upon price for qualified calls or leads from our network and call analytic services.
+Resolution Media and OMD Digital accounted for 11% and less than 10% of total revenues, respectively, for the three months ended March 31, 2017.